anuket-project/anuket-specifications/CONTRIBUTING.rst

 Pull Requests
 -------------

+-  Every sub-project should hadle their own PR-s in their respective repository.
 -  Minor editorial change PRs can be raised without a corresponding Issue, but must be labelled as “Minor”.
 Otherwise, PRs must only be created when there is an issue present and a decision to create a PR